ridingintraffic/ridingintraffic.github.com_old/_posts/2017-02-26-sunny-sunday.md

 # DoD open sourced
 Looks like the government is trying to get in the open source world and perhaps they think it might drive them some talent?
 Interesting enough to mention. [dod github page](https://github.com/deptofdefense/code.mil/blob/master/LICENSE-agreement.md "dod github")

+# github open source guide
+Github also released an open source about how to properly handle and maintain open source.  [opensource.guide](https://opensource.guide/ "opensource.guide")